ryanframinan/credible/README.md

 ```

 ## Future Construction
 If you take one look at this program, it is clearly far from complete.

-I need to implement the --path variable as well as more data breach's for a more in-depth scan of an email address.
+1. I need to implement the --path variable as well as more data breach's for a more in-depth scan of an email address.

-Hopefully, I will be able to add an MD5 and/or bcrypt decoder at some point to save you the headache of cracking the password yourself.
+2. I will add a SHA1 decoder at some point to save you the headache of cracking the password yourself.
+3. I plan on adding more breach compilations to credible for stronger results.